yingmo55/Advice-Generator/README.md

 ## Overview
-A web app that pulls a random advice from [Advice Slip API](https://api.adviceslip.com) when you click the button, built with vanilla JavaScript, HTML, and CSS.
+A web app that pulls a random advice from [Advice Slip API](https://api.adviceslip.com) when you click the button, built with plain JavaScript, HTML, and CSS.

 ### The challenge
 I don't get many chances to work with API calls, and this was a good refresher on how to do it.